dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/knora-iris.md

 ### Internal Ontology IRIs

-Knora makes a distinction between internal and external ontologies.
+DSP-API makes a distinction between internal and external ontologies.
 Internal ontologies are used in the triplestore, while external ontologies are used in API v2.
 For each internal ontology, there is a corresponding external ontology.
-Some internal ontologies are built into Knora, while others are user-created.
-Knora automatically generates external ontologies based on user-created internal ontologies.
+Some internal ontologies are built into DSP-API, while others are user-created.
+DSP-API automatically generates external ontologies based on user-created internal ontologies.

 Each internal ontology has an IRI, which is also the IRI of the named